thoughtbot/aws-platform-guide/book/landing-zone/prerequisites.md

     10. aws-production@example.com
     11. sso-management@example.com

-5. Create a Github organisation (To be completed by the Client).
+5. Create a Github organization (to be completed by the Company administrator).
 6. Create [necessary repositories](#repository-conventions) on GitHub.
 7. Login to AWS and [enable MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root) on the root account for AWS, then you can [link the MFA to 1Password](https://support.1password.com/one-time-passwords/).